 The Advisor may be a friend, mentor, family member, attorney, or any other individual a party chooses to advise, support, and/or consult with them throughout the resolution process.
 The parties may choose Advisors from inside or outside of the University of Pikeville community.
-13 The Title IX Coordinator will also offer to assign a trained Advisor for any party if the party so chooses.
+The Title IX Coordinator will also offer to assign a trained Advisor for any party if the party so chooses.

 b.
-Advisors in Hearings/University of Pikeville-Appointed Advisor

-Under U.S. Department of Education regulations applicable to Title IX, cross-examination is required during the hearing, but must be conducted by the parties' Advisors.
-The parties are not permitted to directly cross-examine each other or any witnesses.
+Advisors in Hearings/University of Pikeville-Appointed Advisor directly cross-examine each other or any witnesses.
 If a party does not have an Advisor for a hearing, the University of Pikeville will appoint an Advisor for the limited purpose of conducting any cross-examination.